ArPiRobot/arpirobot.github.io/docs/devs/wifidebug.md

 iperf3 -s
 ```

-Then on your PC download iperf and run (in the same directory as you extracted iperf)
+Then on your PC download iperf3 and run (in the same directory as you extracted iperf)

 ```
-iperf3 -c 192.168.10.1
+./iperf3 -c 192.168.10.1
 ```

 This will give useful information about bandwidth between the Pi and the PC.
 Generally if the speed is above 2Mbits/sec you should have no problem with the robot, however if the speed suddenly drops to 0 or close to 0 you may want to consider either rebooting the robot or your PC and trying again and/or changing the WiFi channel.
 If this does not seem to help see the PC WiFi adapter section below.